opentargets/ontoform/README.md

 docker build -t ontoform .
 docker run ontoform --help
 ```

-## Tools

-The `./tools` folder contains some useful utilities:

-* `test_efo.sh`: A script to test the EFO output against old PIS.
-* `schema.jq`: A JQ script to generate a first draft of the schema of an ontology in JSON format.

 ## Copyright
 Copyright 2014-2024 EMBL - European Bioinformatics Institute, Genentech, GSK, MSD, Pfizer, Sanofi and Wellcome Sanger Institute